 |The various caves and their contents have now (July 2017) proclaimed to be a World Heritage Site by the UN.
 This means no more poking around in there without first fighting major bureaucratic red tape.
 Probably a good thing.|

-was born in Ulm (white circle on the map up there) and that the first car of
+Einstein was born in Ulm (white circle on the map up there) and that the first car

 Yes, Einstein was a Suebian!
 If you don't believe this, listen to his accent when he speaks English (easy to find in the Net) and and compare it to mine or any other Suebian who tries to speak English.

-the car out for a spin on August 5, 1888, without telling her husband, and
+Benz.
+She took the car out for a spin on August 5, 1888, without telling her

 Just kidding.
 Bertha, born in 1849, wanted to prove to her husband - a proper engineer who had failed to consider marketing his invention adequately - that the automobile they both heavily invested in, would become a financial success once it was shown to be useful to the general public.
 Turns out she was right.
 She drove 106 km in one day, something hardly possible with horses.

-that I had had an unbelievably scary nightmare: some guy named Trump had won
+I told her that I had had an unbelievably scary nightmare: some guy named Trump had won the

 Well!
 I would have preferred a scary nightmare.
 To put that guy in his place, I augmented the title of this module.